brwagner/java-coroutines/README.md

 # java-coroutines
-Simple coroutine scheduler in Java
-For example usage see examples folder
+Simple coroutine scheduler in Java.
+For example usage see examples folder.